Read More

 Is a federal pay transparency law imminent?

 A federal pay transparency mandate does not look likely in the immediate future.
 That being said, considerable momentum has been generated by laws passed at the state and local level, and pay transparency is clearly garnering significant interest as a point of public policy discussion.
+It is possible that this policy issue will percolate up to Congress at some point, but the timeline of legislative action and likelihood of passage is highly uncertain.

 If a federal law isn’t imminent and I don’t operate in a place with pay transparency laws, why should I care about this?